resmio/git-along/README.md

 ## Pull Requests ##
 You can create a pull request as a way to ask for someone to have a look and review your code even if the branch is not ready for merging.
 This way the person you ask for help can pull your branch and experiment with it in their own environment, apart from having more time to work on the issue, and be able to see the changes you made to the code isolated.

-You should assign a `Work in Progress` label to that pull request, so the assigned person knows that the pull request is meant to ask for help and not ready to be merged yet.
+You should assign a `help request` label to that pull request, so the assigned person knows that the pull request is meant to ask for help and not ready to be merged yet.

 ## Collaboration branches ##
 Sometimes you need to work on an feature in a team (e.g., one that involves a backend and a frontend part).